GWR and BR(WR) Models 9

 Another interesting outside-framed loco.

-No.127 is an ex-Rhymney Railway K class 0-6-2T, seen here in plain GWR green
+No.127 is an ex-Rhymney Railway 'K' class 0-6-2T, seen here in plain GWR

-digging around in a box at a show one day!
+may be lucky digging around in a box at a show one day!

 This is no.9704, a member of a small sub-class

-of 57XX pannier tanks, fitted with condensing apparartus to enable them
+of 57xx pannier tanks, fitted with condensing apparartus to enable them

 to work the tunnels into Smithfield meat market in London.
 I'm afraid I